 I'm a big fan of the off-center musicals like Urinetown, [Title of Show] and Bloody, Bloody Andrew Jackson.
 I like any show that takes risks and challenges the preconceived notions of what is possible or appropriate on stage.
 Also, pretty much anything by Sondheim; he's just freakin' brilliant.

-On my Ipod?
+On my iPod?
 Just about everything.
 A lot of musical theatre (obviously), Opera, Classic Rock, Alternative, everything The Beatles and Regina Spektor ever released, even some Country and Rap.
-To quote Kate Hudson is Almost Famous, "Good tunes is Good tunes."
+To quote Kate Hudson in Almost Famous, "Good tunes is Good tunes."